 Full on-the-wire examples of the hData transaction including the request for the oAuth token is given in PCHA H 812.1 Observation Upload section 8.11.
 The example is repeated with the capability exchange in Appendix J. The PCHA H 812.1 Observation Upload specification also provides a detailed description of how to map IEEE 11073 20601 metric object attributes to PCD-01 MDS and Metric OBX segments in Annex D.0 – D.1.4.
 Given the Bluetooth Low Energy Transcoding White Paper the same mapping descriptions can be used for PCHA-compliant Bluetooth Low Energy devices.
 In addition to the generic mapping description, the PCHA H 812.1 Observation Upload has a set of tables that map the IEEE 11073 20601 device specialization attributes to metric OBX segments in Annex E.

-3.Z.4.2.1 Trigger Events
+3.13.4.2.1 Trigger Events

 The typical trigger event is the passing of a collection of measurement data to the Device Observation Reporter Actor.

-3.Z.4.2.2 Message Semantics
+3.13.4.2.2 Message Semantics

 The RESTful transport implementation of this message contains both an oAuth identity token and the PCD-01 message which represents the measurement sequence taken upon the patient.
 The message consists of a simple HTTP POST containing the oAuth token to the URL specified by the Device Observation Consumer in its root.mxl obtained during Capability Exchange.
 The body of the message is the PCD-01 message.
 The oAuth identity token must be recognized by the Device Observation Consumer for acceptance of the message but how that identity token is obtained is a business trust relationship decision.
 The Device Observation Consumer may be an oAuth Authentication Server, or the Device Observation Reporter may obtain the token from a third party service trusted by the Device Observation Consumer, or the token may be obtained by an out of band means.